Why You Should Know Your Family of Origin

 3. Breaking Generational Cycles

-Awareness of your family’s patterns empowers you to make intentional changes, breaking free from harmful cycles and creating a healthier legacy for future generations.
+Awareness of family of origin issues empowers you to make intentional changes, creating a healthier legacy, breaking free from harmful cycles and creating a healthier legacy for future generations.

 4. Enhancing Relationships